dotnet/core/release-notes/7.0/known-issues.md

 ### Blazor issues depending on whether you’re using .NET 6 installed by VS or stand-alone install of .NET 7

-If your app is targetting Blazor using the .net 7 included in VS, you can target net6.0 but not target net7.0.
+If your app is targetting Blazor using the .net 7 included in VS, you can target net6.0 but not target net7.0  and you will see an error message 'The "ProcessFrameworkReferences" task faield unexpectedly.'

 Workaround: